Jin dynasty (1115–1234): Aizong (1224–1234)

 Heaven-shaking-thunder bombs, also known as thunder crash bombs, had been used in 1231 by a Jin general to destroy a Mongol warship.
-A Jin general named Wanyan Eke had lost the defense of Hezhong to the Mongols and fled on ships with 3,000 of his men.
+A Jin general named Wanyan Eke had lost the defence of Hezhong to the Mongols and fled on ships with 3,000 of his men.
 The Mongols pursued them with their ships until the Jin broke through by using thunder crash bombs that caused flashes and flames.
 However during the siege the Mongols responded by protecting themselves with elaborate screens of thick cowhide.
 This was effective enough for workers to get right up to the walls to undermine their foundations and excavate protective niches.
 Jin defenders countered by tying iron cords and attaching them to heaven-shaking-thunder bombs, which were lowered down the walls until they reached the place where the miners worked.
 The protective leather screens were unable to withstand the explosion, and were penetrated, killing the excavators.

 Another weapon the Jin employed was an improved re-usable version of the fire lance called the flying fire lance.
 The History of Jin provides a detailed description: "To make the lance, use chi-huang paper, sixteen layers of it for the tube, and make it a bit longer than two feet.
 Stuff it with willow charcoal, iron fragments, magnet ends, sulfur, white arsenic [probably an error that should mean saltpeter], and other ingredients, and put a fuse to the end.
 Each troop has hanging on him a little iron pot to keep fire [probably hot coals], and when it's time to do battle, the flames shoot out the front of the lance more than ten feet, and when the gunpowder is depleted, the tube isn't destroyed."
 While Mongol soldiers typically held a view of disdain toward most Jin weapons, apparently they greatly feared the flying fire lance and heaven-shaking-thunder bomb.